gmunozfe/clustered-ejb-timers-kie-server/README.md

 mvn clean install -Dorg.kie.samples.ejbtimer.nocluster=true
 ```

-This project is using only `kie-server-showcase` image but it is prepared for adding other images defining other profiles (-Pkie-server, activated by default).
+This project is using only `kie-server-showcase` image but it is prepared for adding other images at any other profile (current default profile is *kie-server*).

 Happy confirmation testing!! :tada::tada::tada: